In this day and age, it's rare to come across anyone arguing that health and safety management is not only a necessity in but a benefit to workplaces.

 The first cost associated with accidents is compensation.
 (We’ve all seen the adverts!
 “Have you had an accident at work that wasn’t your fault?”)

 In 2010, employers paid $51.1BN in compensation.
 The National Safety Council found that each prevented lost-time injury or illness saves an employer $37,000, and each avoided fatality saves $1,390,000.
-It is clear that health and safety keeps employees fit to work, and be productive.
+It is clear that health and safety keeps employees fit to work and productive.

 Fines levied by health and safety regulators are hefty.
 What does a $1.1M fine feel like?
 Just ask Purvis Home Improvement, who received one of the largest fines of 2019.